 Many new projects are located in areas where water quality is poor and/or availability is limited.
 Our worldwide experience is very valuable in assisting our clients in working with the challenges of limited or poor water.
 The cost of water can be extremely high so all possible sources should be considered.

-IT IS IMPORTANT FOR DEVELOPERS TO CONSIDER THE ENTIRE IRRIGATION REQUIRMENT FOR A PROJECT IN THE PRE-DESIGN PLANNING STAGE TO INCLUDE THE COMMON AREA IRRIGATION AND THE GOLF COURSE.
+IT IS IMPORTANT FOR DEVELOPERS TO CONSIDER THE ENTIRE IRRIGATION REQUIREMENT FOR A PROJECT IN THE PRE-DESIGN PLANNING STAGE INCLUDING THE COMMON AREA IRRIGATION AND THE GOLF COURSE.

-ATI will research the local weather and determine the local evapotranspiration rate (ET) so the requirement can be determined.
+Aqua Turf International (ATI) will research the local weather and determine the local evapotranspiration rate (ET) so the requirement can be determined.
 The data can be prepared on a monthly basis to determine the average annual water requirement after rainfall.
-The data will also be evaluated on a monthly basis to insure adequate capacity during peak demand.
+The data will also be evaluated on a monthly basis to ensure adequate capacity during peak demand.

 ATI will evaluate water quality and the effects on irrigation components, pumps, turf and landscape.
-We will develop options in regards to materials to be utilized in the system that are tolerant to the possible special water and site conditions.
+We will develop options in regards to materials to be utilized in the system that is tolerant to the possible special water and site conditions.
 Material availability based on the location in the world will also be considered.
-ATI will coordinate with manufacturers regarding alternative materials for pumps, fittings, pipe, etc. ATI will evaluate the materials, warranties, costs and benefits and provided comparisons and recommendations for review.
+ATI will coordinate with manufacturers regarding alternative materials for pumps, fittings, pipes, etc. ATI will evaluate the materials, warranties, costs, and benefits and provide comparisons and recommendations for review.

 The potential irrigation reservoir locations will be evaluated based on the irrigation requirements, recharge capacity, water sources and emergency storage capacity required.
 The emergency storage capacity will be determined by the reliability of the water sources.
 The acceptable size of the irrigation reservoir will be determined based on the recharge rate from the water sources and what is considered an acceptable lake drawdown during irrigation in the evening.
 If the lake is not of adequate size in comparison to the water source recharge rate then the lake will have excessive drawdown which is unsightly to golfers and residents.

 ATI will provide the pump system planning and determine the pump capacity based on projected water requirements.
-Pump system planning will include the location on reservoir, pump/motor sizing, depth and electrical requirements.
+Pump system planning will include the location of the reservoir, pump/motor sizing, depth, and electrical requirements.
 Filtration will be included as needed.
 Water treatment will also be evaluated.

 ATI can also provide water transfer and water feature pumping plans to help move water from other lakes to the irrigation reservoir as needed.

-Also, the lake aeration can be evaluated and designed to insure your lakes are maintained in a healthy fashion.
+Also, the lake aeration can be evaluated and designed to ensure your lakes are maintained in a healthy fashion.